wecreatesoftware/redux-higher-order-reducers/README.md

 * updateItemAction - update item at given index.
 * updateItemByKeyAction - update item by "key".
 * updateItemsByKeyAction - update items by "key".
+* updateValueAllItemsAction - update key/value pair(s) on all items.
 * resetListAction - reset list to initial state (default []).
 * setListAction - completely use new state and override current.